-I quickly just want to share that I haven’t bought the Zoeva brushes individually, I got two sets and that made me save so much because although I haven’t share here all the brushes I have, I still use them all the time since I don’t wash my brushes everyday.
+I quickly just want to share that I haven’t bought the Zoeva brushes individually, I got two sets and that made me save so much because although I haven’t shared here all the brushes I have, I still use them all the time since I don’t wash my brushes every day.

 Even if I love them both, looking at the brushes I’ve recommended I see more favourites from the second set, so I guess if you have to choose one go for that, but since it doesn’t come with the 227 brush, I’d add that one as well.